 I would also add that the buddy system is a good way to increase your knowledge and skill.
 Albeit not as good as taking a formal course, one way of learning about new dive sites or specialized forms of diving is by tagging along with a more experienced buddy.
 This not only helps prevent common mistakes, but reduces the stress and anxiety that often comes with doing something for the first time with someone who has no more experience than you.
 But if this is all true, why is there any dispute over buddy diving?

 The reason that there’s far from unanimous agreement about the buddy system is that its advocates often view it only in the context of the ideal.
 In an ideal world, for example, no diver would enter the water without a competent, attentive and dutiful partner.
 Unfortunately, to advocates of solo diving, this is the same world where no one exceeds the speed limit and never includes a single deduction on their tax return that’s even slightly questionable.
 In other words, it’s a world that just doesn’t exist.
-There are circumstances in which divers inevitably find themselves on their own.
+There are circumstances in which divers inevitably find themselves on their own when scuba diving.

 Some divers — most, I hope — believe in the buddy system and make a real attempt to follow its procedures.
 Yet, though they enter the water with a buddy, they sometimes find they’re diving alone.
 Lack of attentiveness or distraction are probably the most common reasons.
 The result is either a miserable dive spent looking for one another, or an ill-prepared and unintended solo experience.
 This scenario probably explains the great majority of buddyless dives.

 In some situations, divers are lulled into a false sense of security by believing they’re safe just because they’re in the water with someone else.
 The reality, however, is that just because someone is diving with you doesn’t mean he’s a buddy.
 Unless the divers are attentive, willing and able to help each other, they’re actually solo.
 In this case, they’re no more prepared to help each other than if they had no buddy at all.